-After things are ready, you have two options to deploy on Heroku, which are the automatic deploy and the manual deploy.
-I would recommend you start with the manual deploy in the first time connecting with your application.
+After things are ready, you have two options to deploy on Heroku, which are the automatic deployment and the manual deployment.
+I would recommend you start with the manual deploy at the first time connecting with your application.

 Full Version Script of the Shopify Bot Web Application